ryansgot/forsuredbandroid/README.md

     @FSColumn("competitor_app_rating") BigDecimal competitorAppRating(Cursor cursor);
 }
 ```
-- Initialize ForSure in your Application
+- Initialize ForSure in your Application (note that your Application class must be defined in your application's root package at the moment).
+The TableGenerator class is generated at compile time, so your IDE may give you a compilation error--ignore it.
+Maybe someday I'll make an Android Studio plugin.
 ```java
 public class App extends Application {